Bhaktha Ramadas's hymn glorifies the greatest Sri Rama Bhakta Sri Hanuman of this temple

 Sri Anjaneya

 Lord is standing with His hands folded and palms joined in ‘anjali mudra’.
-Lord is standing beautifully in tribhanga posture.The lotus feet of the Lord are adorned with thandai and nupuram.
-Lord is wearing dothi in kacham style and girdle made of a triple string of muJja-grass.
-His both hands are adorned with keauram in upper arm and bracelet in fore-arm.
+Lord is standing beautifully in tribhanga posture.
+The lotus feet of the Lord are adorned with thandai and nupuram.
+Lord is wearing dothi in kacham style and a girdle made of a triple string of muJja-grass.
+Both hands are adorned with keyuram on the upper arm and a bracelet on the forearm.
 The bahu-vallayam adds beauty to His shoulders.
 The yagjopaviitam is seen across His broad chest.
 He is wearing two malas as ornaments adorning His bosom.
 The tail of the Lord is seen near His lotus feet, the end of which is slightly coiled.
-Lord is wearing ear-studs which are touching His shoulders.
+Lord is wearing ear studs that are touching His shoulders.
 Lord is also wearing ‘karna pushpam’ in His ears.
 Neatly combed ‘sheka’ tied in a knot [not seen].

-The distinctive aspect of the Lord of this kshetra is that He is yathurmuki ie, facing the devotees directly with both the eyes.
+The distinctive aspect of the Lord of this kshetra is that He is yathurmuki ie, facing the devotees directly with both eyes.
 His bright eyes are emanating compassion on the devotee.
 With such bright radiant eyes Lord of the kshetra is a figure that is to be meditated upon.

-Location of the temple : "Sri Vaikuntha Rama temple, Bhadrachalam"
+Location of the temple: "Sri Vaikuntha Rama temple, Bhadrachalam"

 Experience

-SRI HANUMAN
+SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST

-SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST, THINKS AHEAD AND ACTS FOR SURE.
+THINKS AHEAD AND ACTS FOR SURE

 KINDLY RECORD YOUR VIEWS